 \subsection{Experiment Setup}

-\textbf{Datasets.} We evaluate on two benchmark scenes: one indoor and one outdoor.
-For each scene, we acquire a ground-truth (GT) watertight mesh via real LiDAR scanning followed by SLAM-based reconstruction, and we prepare a corresponding 3DGS asset of the same scene.
-All assets are registered to a common world frame and share identical LiDAR extrinsics.
-From a fixed sensor pose and scanning pattern, we render one LiDAR frame per scene for each of three sensor configurations (HDL64, OS128, VLP32), matching the beam layouts used in the tables.
+\textbf{Datasets.} We evaluate LiDAR-simulation fidelity on two real-capture scenes: \emph{Indoor-RealLiDAR} and \emph{Outdoor-RealLiDAR}.
+For each scene, we obtain a GT watertight mesh from real LiDAR scans (SLAM-based reconstruction) and use the corresponding pretrained 3DGS asset provided by the capture system.
+We render one LiDAR frame per scene for three sensor configurations (HDL64/OS128/VLP32) under the same sensor pose and scan pattern.

-\textbf{Competitors.} We compare two sources of geometry.
-Our method converts off-the-shelf 3DGS assets into a watertight mesh with our pipeline and renders a first-hit LiDAR frame under the fixed pose and scan pattern.
-The GT baseline renders a LiDAR frame from the mesh reconstructed from real LiDAR scans using the same pose and scan pattern.
-All point clouds are evaluated in the same coordinate frame.
+\emph{For baseline comparison}, we additionally use two COLMAP-posed indoor scenes (\emph{Indoor-COLMAP-1/2}) to run pose-dependent baselines under their default protocol (COLMAP poses are not used by our method).

-\textbf{Metrics.} We report symmetric Chamfer Distance (CD; lower is better) and F-score, Precision, and Recall at standard distance thresholds (indoor and outdoor thresholds differ).
-Results are averaged over the two scenes and over the three LiDAR configurations.
-Distances are measured in meters.
+\textbf{Competitors.} We compare our method with two categories of baselines. (i) \textbf{GT mesh (oracle GT simulation):} we render a LiDAR frame from the watertight GT mesh reconstructed from real LiDAR scans, using the same sensor pose and scan pattern. (ii) \textbf{3DGS-to-mesh baselines:} on \emph{Indoor-COLMAP-1/2}, we run representative 3DGS-to-mesh methods (GS2Mesh and MILo) to obtain meshes from the same 3DGS asset, and render LiDAR frames using identical extrinsics and beam layouts.
+We use the authors' official implementations with their recommended default settings, fusing depth/occupancy rendered from 400 COLMAP-posed views.

-\textbf{Implementation details.} All experiments are conducted on a workstation with an Intel W3545 CPU at 3.2\,GHz and an NVIDIA RTX~4090 GPU.
-All timings and throughputs reported in this section are measured on this machine.
+\textbf{Metrics.} We report symmetric Chamfer Distance (CD) and F-score at 0.05\,m, per LiDAR and averaged over HDL64/OS128/VLP32.